polyapolunina/rsschool-cv/cv.md

 I'm 21 years old.
 I've been working in the service sector since I was 16, and I don't forget to study.
 During my work, I showed a lot of soft-skills: stress tolerance, purposefulness, teamwork, responsibility.
 Also 3 years ago I started studying photography and retouching in Photoshop.
 And as a result, I own it well.
 But I started the way to development quite recently: in May 2022.
+Now I work as a web designer in a hypermarket.
+My tasks include: typesetting emails and creating advertising banners.
+But in the future I want to dive into development only.

 I learn programming: with video courses and lectures, and of course through practice.
 I started with HTML, CSS - made up landing pages.
 I even made a couple of full one-page websites to order.
 I am eager to study further